CheyenneMDavid/Just-Cakes/README.md

 As I've been developing this project, I've used both function based views and class based views.
 Initially I had a preference to class based because it's what was shown in the walk throughs, so it was "familiar".
 But as I've progressed, I found myself less reliant on patterns of usage that I had learned.
 And instead I found myself leaning toward function based views because I found them to be clearer to "me", for what I was wanting to do.
 The models.py in each application have remained class based because it's more suited to django.
 Doubtless, as I progress, my need will change.
 I'll probably move back and forth between classes and functions according to the complexity of tasks.

 ## Other Development Choices
 The Just Cakes project, at this stage is simple.
 And the functionality could have been more condensed/streamlined.
-But I'm purposely spread it out across applications within the main project because the will allow me to keep it structured as it further develops and I add more features down the line.

-Hence applications that are currently dormant and functions where I've retained the framework but replaced the active logic with "TODO" placeholders, which will act as markers and guides for me or anyone else, for future development and implementations of these functionalities.
+But I'm purposely spread it out across applications within the main project.
+My intention was to keep it structured in a manner that allowed me to add more features further down the line.
+With this in mind, I previously had other apps such as "orders" which whilst not being utilized at this point, I did have fields such as account_number,  payment_method, purchase_order_date, delivery_order_date and basket_item_count which would have contributed to this wider functionality.
+As few as these extra lines of code were sitting latently as they did, demanded that I add a fair amount of comments around them in order to explain their presence, which resulted in an excessive amount of commenting which in turn detracted from the functional code which was more important.
+I decided that removing it and inserting it at a later date was the lesser of the two evils, given that the functional code was the important part for assessment.
+Not the provisional code for what the functions might do in the future.
+___

+## Agile Development Process

+### User Stories
+___

 ### Using a DEVELOPMENT Environment Variable
 I've used an environment variable to control the DEBUG setting, so that it sets to True when I'm working on development of of the application and then to False when it runs in the deployed production mode.
 This ensures security in production and detailed error messages in development.
 The idea and code was copied from my walkthrough projects with code institute.

-### Clashes between packages extensions.
+### Clashes between package extensions.
 Initially installing linters and formatters to ensure code quality and consistency.
 But as I tried different extensions, after a while this seemed to cause more issues and I was unable to workout what was clashing with what.
-So I separated things into a requirements.txt for the stuff that the project was dependant on, in order to run and the stuff that was useful during development was placed in requirements-dev.txt after reading this article: https://realpython.com/lessons/production-vs-development-dependencies/
+So I separated things into a requirements.txt for the stuff that the project was dependant on, in order to run and the stuff that was useful during development was placed in requirements-dev.txt after reading this article: https://realpython.com/lessons/production-vs-development-dependencies/.
+In the search for way to stop things clashing I eventually came across the term "virtual environment" which people seemed to mention quite a lot on slack.
+I eventually did away with the requirements-dev.txt file and setup a virtual environment and installed only the packages I wanted.

+### Other issues encountered during development

 ### Fork to solve Database Schema and models.py Issues
 In the back and forth with the clashing of extensions, At some point the Database Schema and the models.py in the customer_accounts app didn't match up.
-On one hand I was getting errors saying that the first_name, last_name and memorable_dates weren't recognised after I had added and migrated them.
+On one hand I was getting errors saying that the first_name, last_name and memorable_dates weren't recognized after I had added and migrated them.
 On the other hand I couldn't migrate them again because I was told that there were no changes detected.
 I tried editing the migration files and finally deleted them in the hope of creating fresh migrations, but seemed to come full circle.
 Eventually, creating a new database instance which seemed a cleaner way to go forward.

 ___